 Place of Worship

 Starting with basic building sections, plans, and a wall section through one of the naves (the straight part of the building extending rightward from the dome) Vinci LLC’s SketchBuild™ service produced a model of the plausible steel frame of the challenging part of the building.
 The dome would sit atop four corners, on arches and a collar.
 Essentially this forms a squinch in steel.
 A squinch is a masonry term for a corbeled pendentive that forms the corner of a cube on the exterior.
 Vinci translated the implied masonry squinch to a steel arch and space frame.
 This enabled Vinci’s client to devise a method of prefabrication, key in winning the job.
-Go behind the scenes and see an arch-space frame and the steel squinch space frame as these appeared in Vinci LLC’s preliminary studies.
+See an overview of the portion of the facility studied.

 This page last modified Friday 27 January 2012.